 Remember to discuss important safety stuff too like, what to do near strangers, how to react to dogs and animals, not to pick or eat anything unless they check first and what to do if the feel lost.

-This is the reason both my kids are enrolled in the adventure scouts and Beavers.
-They love the opportunity to get out making fires, toasting marshmallows and camping away from my watchful gaze.
+This is the reason both my kids are enrolled in the Adventure Scouts and Beavers, bike clubs, badminton groups etc. They love the opportunity to get out making fires, toasting marshmallows and camping away from my watchful gaze.